 It is also important to note that Ed, though focusing on the lost C2 and DE voters, recognises the importance of having wide appeal.
 In a speech only yesterday, he said Labour must reach out to “affluent voters”, explaining how “New Labour’s unwillingness to act to shape the economy let down the squeezed middle who turned against the party as they found themselves working harder for longer for less”.

 It has been suggested that Jon has been tempted by David’s promise to create an elected chair of the Labour Party, a position Jon has campaigned for, and would almost certainly get.
 Perhaps, like the Lib Dems, he thinks it is worth helping the right wing candidate win in order to temper some of his policies – which Jon admits he disagrees with.

 I suspect that as Party chair he could ensure David carries out his promises to “rejuvenate Labour’s grassroots” and give more power to the members.
 Many, many people can’t think of anyone more suited to that job – but to support David for this, in spite of the clashes on policy and ideology, seems to be letting the ’94 bathwater back in with the baby.
 Jon doesn’t even pretend David is his closest match for policy, and his reasoning about “profound questions” sounds a bit vague.

 Perhaps it has nothing to do with the elected chair either, but is to do with their friendship from their days together working for Tony in Number 10.
 Either way, one can’t help but feel that if he had thrown his weight behind Ed, it could have made all the difference, and he may well have ended up as chair anyway.

 • To vote in the Labour leadership election, you must join the Labour Party before 8th September.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.